pgtipping/the-synth-rag/memory-bank/progress.md

 - ✅ Enhanced document management interface with improved table layout and status badges
 - ✅ Example Prompts System UI components (PromptCard, PromptList, PromptManager, PromptRotation, PromptAnalytics)
 - ✅ Type-safe component props with proper interfaces
+- ✅ Breadcrumb navigation on all pages
+- ✅ General chat page for selecting any use case
+- ✅ "Try in Chat" button on prompt cards

 ### Backend Services